azheng9096/JavaPokemonDatabase/README.md

 # JavaPokemonDatabase

-Junior high school project - familiarzing with SQL and using Java to handle routes.
+Junior high school project - familiarzing with SQL and using Java to handle routing.